Bruce Power: Bruce A Restart

 Following the initial Bruce A Restart project (initiated during the British Energy incumbency) to return to service of Units 3 and 4 (completed in 2003/04), Units 1 and 2 underwent a multibillion-dollar refurbishment after years of dormancy.
 To facilitate this, on Oct.
 17, 2005, Bruce Power announced a revision to its structure.

 TransCanada Corporation, BPC Generation Infrastructure Trust, the Power Workers' Union (PWU) and the Society formed a new partnership, Bruce Power A Limited Partnership (BALP), that will obtain a sublease of the Bruce A facility.
 Cameco Corporation is not an investor in BALP.
 TransCanada and BPC will each own a 47.4% interest in BALP, and the remaining interest will be owned by the PWU and Society.

 During its peak, the Bruce A Restart project was named the largest infrastructure project in Canada, and it was widely considered one of the most complex engineering challenges Ontario has ever seen.

-Safety was also a key component of the Restart initiative for both Bruce Power and its contractors.
-The project marked an astounding 24 million hours worked without a single acute lost-time injury.
-For a project this significant, this was a remarkable landmark for the entire industry.
+Safety was a key component of the Restart initiative, with the project marking 24 million hours worked without a single acute lost-time injury.

 In October 2012, Bruce Power returned Units 1 and 2 to commercial operation just weeks after synchronizing to Ontario's electricity grid for the first time since 1997 and 1995, respectively.

 On 3 December 2015, Bruce Power president/CEO Duncan Hawthorne announced that it would spend $13 billion for a major overhaul of six of its Lake Huron reactors, starting in 2020.
 This is a postponement of a project initially planned for 2016; the change was made because the reactors should not require major work as soon as 2016.
 Bruce Power will assume any risk of financial overruns.
 The Ontario government was pleased with that news because the province would not be assuming any financial risk.
 However, the agreement will require Ontario to pay a higher price for electricity produced by Bruce Power.
 Naturally, the massive project will provide other benefits.
 "The agreement makes 23,000 jobs possible and supports an estimated $6.3 billion in annual, local economic development," said Energy Minister Bob Chiarelli.